rvanwhy/rvanwhy.github.io/02-about.md

     <img src="randy.png" style="float:right;width:350px;height:350px;text-align:center;">
     <h1>About me</h1>
     <hr>
     <p>I am currently at Princeton University finishing my PhD in Mathematics.
+My advisor is Professor <a href="https://www.math.princeton.edu/people/emmy-murphy">Emmy Murphy</a>.
 My degree will be conferred by Northwestern University.
 At the moment and I am working on my dissertation.
 You can <a href="research">read more about my research here</a>.

 <p> In the summer of 2021, I moved to Princeton University.
 I also gave a talk on disk bundle plumbings and lens spaces for the Graduate Student Seminar at Notre Dame.